m3dwards/longmynd.org/content/weather/weather-from-10th-july.md

 ---
 Thursday was flyable at the Mynd from quite early on for PG's and in the afternoon mostly HG as it got pretty strong by 2pm.
 Not a great looking sky despite forecast promises of it breaking up to be sunny so I don't think anyone went Cross Country but lots of soaring and thermalling done by many.
 Some thought it rather strong and bumpy on HG's others were fine.

-No chance for anyone anywhere around here until middle of next week
+No chance for anyone anywhere around here until middle of next week - actually Sunday might and also Monday but many forecasts are rather negative about that.

 \===================================